Welcome

 Please note that the German Missions reserve the right to ask for additional documents or to initiate a further investigation of certificates, for which additional fees would be charged.
 Click here to find out about the charges for the verification.

-Submission of the above-mentioned documents does not guarantee that a visa will be granted.
 Submission of incomplete documentation or refusal to appear for a visa interview will delay your application and may result in the rejection of your application.